successible/cleanslate/README.md

 Hosting Clean Slate yourself is easy!
 It is just four components:

-- Client (static) powered by React
+- Static client, powered by React
-- GraphQL server powered by Hasura
+- GraphQL server, powered by Hasura
-- Database powered by PostgreSQL
+- Database, powered by PostgreSQL
-- Authentication powered by Firebase
+- Authentication, powered by Firebase

 The first three components can be deployed anywhere.
 The instructions below are written using Render.com, but you can use any host.
 It will just be a bit more work, as explained by the note below.